Skip to Content

 Right around New Year’s 2012, my farming dreams started to become reality.
 I was browsing through Pinterest, dreaming up a garden plan for the spring, when I came across the cutest little chicken coop.
 I stared at that coop for a long time thinking to myself “I wish I could have chickens”.
 Staring at that photo, I realized the only thing standing in the way of my dreams was me.
 I knew my town allowed chickens because the couple down the street had them.
 We called them “the chicken people”.
 Could I be a “chicken person” too?
 For days I read all I could on keeping chickens before I told my husband & kids – they were all on board and within a month we had 4 tiny fuzzy baby chicks!

-I had zero experience with chickens and farming starting out, but we have learned a lot along the way.
+I had zero experience with chickens and farming, but we have learned a lot along the way.
 2015 was a big year for us, we expanded our backyard farm with the addition of rabbits, and The Cape Coop was born with the start of this blog and the decision to turn my hobby of soap making into a business (click here to see our soap & spa products)!

 In 2016 ducks became a fun new addition on the farm.